DataBiosphere/terra-ui/CONTRIBUTING.md

     * When the need for imperative code arises, make sure the coding style is clearly imperative (use if/else rather than ternary expressions)
     * Take advantage of currying where you can

-3. Understanding the problem
+3. Understand the problem
     * Before writing code, it is good to understand what value the change is bringing to the users
     * It is also good to understand the user flow - how the user uses the application to make sure we are providing the correct functionality rather than prescribed functionality
     * For example, a user may request making a data column wider so they can more easily copy and paste data
-      * Diving into this deeper and asking why they want to copy data in the first place may yield more information unveiling what the user actually wants vs. what they asked for
+      * Diving deeper and asking why they want to copy data in the first place may yield more information, unveiling what the user actually wants vs. what they asked for

 4. Feedback
     * We prefer slowing down and iterating several times on a PR to ensure the code is right and in line with our standards rather than quickly pushing code through
-    * To merge the code with our dev branch, at least 1 PR approval is needed
     * We emphasize a high level of code quality in our codebase to prevent technical debt and keep the application easy to develop
     * We encourage comments and discussion in PR's to release high quality, understandable code
+    * To merge the code with our dev branch, at least 1 PR approval is needed

 5. Do not be afraid to change existing code to make it easier to work with
     * If you find yourself trying to work around existing code think about what improvements could be